Cost to Replace an AC Compressor in Denver, CO

 Our professional suggestion: Replace just the compressor.

 Here’s why: If your compressor is less than 1 year old, it most likely is still covered under both your parts and labor warranty.
+These types of issues most commonly fall under air conditioning repairs and can be done with little to no time delay.
 Which means you shouldn’t have to pay anything out of pocket to replace your compressor.
 Check with your installer to be sure your labor warranty is still valid, first.

 If your compressor is over 10 years old